neel004/task-tracker/Readme.md

     ./task-tracker update 1 "Buy groceries and cook dinner" ./task-tracker delete 1

-    # Marking a task as in progress or done
+    # Moving a task to inprogress or done or todo
-    ./task-tracker mark-in-progress 1
+    ./task-tracker move 1 inprogress
-    ./task-tracker mark-done 1
+    ./task-tracker move 1 done

     # Listing all tasks
     ./task-tracker list